Sebane1/ImuToXinput/README.md

 An experimental project that takes IMU data from SlimeVR and attempts to translate it into usable XInput controller data.
-The project simulates an Xbox controller, or a dance pad for games such as Stepmania with some basic autodetecion of which style of game is running.
+The project simulates an Xbox controller, or a dance pad for games such as Stepmania with some basic autodetection of which style of game is running.
 Proof of concept video:
 https://www.youtube.com/watch?v=ynCTgu7mtcQ

 Presently the project has been experimentally tested with Halo Combat Evolved, Mirrors Edge, and Stepmania.
-Over time this project aims to improve gesture controls and inputs for interfacing with games in a way that doesnt require hands or fingers,
+Over time this project aims to improve gesture controls and inputs for interfacing with games in a way that doesn't require hands or fingers,

 Current configurations have a head tracker for looking around, hip tracker for forwards/backwards movement and strafing, elbow trackers for melee, shooting, and throwing in game explosives, weapon switching and pickups mapped to feet, etc.